g5search/opex-runbook/docs/testing/regression-testing.md

 5. Able to Filter by Name
 6. Able to Select All
 7. Able to Clear Selected
-8. Able to add & remove locations usind ADD & REMOVE buttons
+8. Able to add & remove locations using ADD & REMOVE buttons
 9. Added locations join list on the right
 10. Deleted locations join the list on the left
 11. Able to sort by Name & Phase in both lists